mrRodrigo/microkernel-arch-lua-c/README.md

-With core compiled, plugins can be added in execution time without re-compile.
+With core compiled, plugins can be added in execution time without re-compile, passing as arg to core.

+`core hello`